Guidance for referring patients for suspected prostate cancer

-Please refer to this updated NCL Cancer Alliance guidance (previously amended April 2020) for referring patients for suspected prostate cancer.
+Please refer to the updated NCL Cancer Alliance guidance (11 June 2020, see Downloads, right) for referring patients for suspected prostate cancer.

 - GPs should continue to refer men with suspected prostate cancer on the current 2WW form

 - GPs should undertake prostate-specific antigen (PSA) testing in symptomatic patients in line with NICE guidelines (new lower urinary tract symptoms, visible haematuria, unexplained non-visible haematuria WITH dysuria or raised WCC on blood test)

 - GPs should continue to undertake PSA testing in asymptomatic patients following Public Health England’s Prostate Cancer Risk Management Guidelines on the risks and benefits